jimorc/go_sdr/README.md

 ## Building go_sdr

+**Note:** This project uses the go-soapy-sdr module.
+There is a bug in the call to `device.UnmakeList` that causes a double free error.
+See [go-soapy-sdr issue #4](https://github.com/pothosware/go-soapy-sdr/issues/4) for more information.
+Until that bug is fixed, the programs will abort on cleanup.

 All development at the moment is being done on an M1 Pro Macbook Pro running MacOS 14, so the only instructions provided below are for that system.
 I spent a limited amount of time setting it up on Kubuntu 22.04 and incomplete instructions for that system are also provided below.
 If a workable SDR receiver is developed on MacOS, I intend to port to both Linux and Windows,